 Electronic Waste (e-waste) Recycling Collection Date: Tuesday, April 22, 2013 Time: 10 am to 2 pm Location: Bear Valley Visitor Center parking lot Description: On April 22, at the Bear Valley Visitor Center, from 10 am to 2 pm, Point Reyes National Seashore hosted an electronic waste (e-waste) recycling collection, joining thousands of local organizers holding recycling and other events across the country to celebrate Earth Day, the only nationally and globally recognized day dedicated to promoting and celebrating planet Earth and the protection of its resources.

 Cell phones, PDAs, and telephones

 Small kitchen appliances

-The following items will NOT be accepted:
+The following items were NOT accepted:

 Dry cell batteries (AA, AAA, D, etc.)

 Large household appliances such as refrigerators and stoves